cenotelie/hime/README.md

 * [laurentw on Bitbucket](https://bitbucket.org/laurentw): lwouters at xowl dot org.

+#### For newcomers ####

+The [isse tracker](https://bitbucket.org/laurentw/hime/issues) contains tickets that are accessible to newcomers.
+Look for tickets with `[beginner]` in the title.
+These tickets are good ways to become more familiar with the project and the codebase.

 #### Repository content ####

 The Hime parser generator generates parsers for the .Net platform and the Java runtime.
 The generator itselfs runs on the .Net platform.
 The repository is then structured as follow: